ddev/ddev/docs/content/users/usage/commands.md

 # Copy an add-on from a tarball in another directory
 ddev add-on get /path/to/tarball.tar.gz

+# Download the official Redis add-on and install it into a project named "my-project"
+ddev add-on get ddev/ddev-redis --project my-project
 ```

 In general, you can run `ddev add-on get` multiple times without doing any damage.
 Updating an add-on can be done by running `ddev add-on get <add-on-name>`.
 If you have changed an add-on file and removed the `#ddev-generated` marker in the file, that file will not be touched and DDEV will let you know about it.